A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors: State-sum description of the invariant and examples

-Next we need to choose an admissible shadow coloring.
+\begin{proof}[Details of the computation] To determine segment and region parameters we need to choose an admissible shadow coloring.
 However, because the left eigenspace of \(g_{1}\) is spanned by \((1,0)\) there is no such choice: the segment parameters \eqref{eq:segment parameter} will always be \(0\).
 We can fix this by taking a type (A) gauge transformation, i.e.\ by simultaneously conjugating \(g_{1}\) and \(g_{3}\) by some matrix \(h\).
 Any \(h \in \slg\) that does not fix \((1,0)\) will work, and the choice of \(h\) does not affect the value of the invariant.
-Similarly there are many possible choices of shadow color \(u_{0}\) for the topmost region \(0\).
-Once it is chosen it determines shadow colors for the remaining regions, and a generic choice of \(u_{0}\) will give an admissible shadow coloring \(\chi\) of \(D\).
+Similarly there are many possible choices of shadow color \(u\) for the topmost region.
+Once it is chosen it determines shadow colors for the remaining regions, and a generic choice of \(u\) will give an admissible shadow coloring \((\rho, u)\) of \(D\).

-Next we need to choose a log-decoration \(\mathfrak{s}\) of \(\rho\); we discuss some possible choices for various \(\rho\) below.
-Given \(\mathfrak{s}\) we can then choose a log-coloring \(\mathfrak{f}\) of \((D, \chi)\) inducing \(\mathfrak{s}\).
-This fixes bases for our modules and lets us compute the \(R\)-matrix coefficients.
-There is one tensor index for each segment of \(D\), labeled as in \cref{fig:figure-eight-segments}.
-Now

-is a sum given by four \(R\)-matrices, one evaluation, and one coevaluation.
-The result is a \(\nr \times \nr\) matrix.
-It is a multiple of the identity matrix